skittleson/DoCodeThatMatters/src/3dprinter-duplicator-i3-upgrade.md

 date: 2020-06-01
 description: Upgrades for to Duplicator i3 and replacing with a MKS Gen 1.4 Board.
 image: /images/printer-upgrade/i3.jpg
-imageAlt: Duplicator i3 3d printer
+alt: Duplicator i3 3d printer
 priority: 0.9
 ---